 Not getting enough sleep can cause you to put on weight.
 This is because the amount of sleep changes how much leptin or ghrelin hormones are released.
 The former tells your body when you feel sated and should stop eating.
 The latter is a stimulant to encourage you to eat more.

 When you don’t sleep enough, leptin is reduced, and ghrelin is increased naturally.
 It’s possible this corelates to eating at night when staying up late.
 The weight gain comes into play with increased calorie consumption.
 Also, a lack of sleep reduces energy levels, making it harder to stay active and keep the calories off.
+An unhealthy lack of sleep can weaken your immune system.
+By sleeping more and taking a nutrient supplement like Balance of Nature you can strengthen your immune system.

 4. Hormonal Imbalance